RHIT-CSSE/csse332/labs/lab12/index.md

 - Write a report that highlights the advantages and limitations of your approach.

-# Mini-Project Requirements
+# Project Requirements

 There are several requirements that your project must meet at the end of the term.

 ## Teams

-You should complete this mini-project in teams of 2 or 3 students, you are free to pick your group-mates based on your preferences and connections.
+You should complete this project in teams of 2 or 3 students, you are free to pick your group-mates based on your preferences and connections.
 I strongly discourage lone-wolf projects; sharing ideas, pair programming, and task planning can be very helpful for you to have a smooth experience.